Skip to Content

 Can I use minced beef or chicken?

-Yes absolutely, but I would recommend changing up the spicing of the meat a little so that it fits with the meat a little better.
+Yes, absolutely, but I would recommend changing up the spicing of the meat a little so that it fits with the meat a little better.

-My flavours are unashamedly designed to compliment lamb, but you could go with zaatar, cumin and coriander if you are cooking with beef.
+My flavours are unashamedly designed to complement lamb, but you could go with zaatar, cumin and coriander if you are cooking with beef.
 They are the same flavours that I use in my beef kofta recipe.

-If I were making chicken or turkey arayes I would again look at coriander and use baharat spice blend and maybe add a little chilli to liven things up.
+If I were making chicken or turkey arayes, I would again look at coriander and use baharat spice blend and maybe add a little chilli to liven things up.

 Do I have to grill the pitas before baking?